The comeback of the paper book: launching TXT Magazine

 In cooperation with the MA Book and Digital Media Studies (Leiden University) and Amsterdam University Press

 They say we are witnessing a third reading revolution.
 Yet - if the future is digital, why did we recently see a 17% e-book sales decline?
 In the meantime, reading technology is looking fresher than ever.
 The paper book is back from having never been away.
 But how can the paper book remain significant?
-A discussion with Caroline Reeders, Elsbeth Kwant and Jurriaan Rammeloo.
+A discussion with Caroline Reeders, Elsbeth Kwant, Esther Scholten and Jurriaan Rammeloo.

 This September, TXT Magazine spotlights the paper book at the official Book and Digital Media Studies alumni event.
 2018 marks the academic magazine’s quinquennial jubilee.
 The afternoon will consist of a topical panel discussion with experts, followed by a borrel.
 The entrance is free and every attendee receives a freshly printed copy of TXT No. 5.